-To maintain or exceed the Parker Review expectation of having at least one Board member from an ethnic minority by 2021 with a goal of then increasing that representation to two.
+To maintain or exceed the Parker Review expectation of having at least one Board member from an ethnic minority by 2021 (this was achieved), we now aim to increase that representation to two.

 We are working to address racial inequity and create an inclusive work environment where everyone feels valued.

-Shell operates in more than 70 countries and we value our differences in race and ethnicity.
-We have been working on improving the representation and experience of people of different races and ethnicities within our organisation by taking the following steps.
+Shell operates in more than 70 countries.
+We value our differences in race and ethnicity.
+We continue to work on improving the representation and experience of people of different races and ethnicities within our organisation by taking the following steps.

 We will aim to increase racial and ethnic representation across our workforce so that we better reflect the communities in which we work and live.
 This commitment builds on historical efforts but goes further, beginning in the UK and the USA and followed by the Netherlands.
 We will be transparent about our progress.

 Each country will develop diversity plans that are sensitive to local context.
-For example, in the UK, we have set a recruitment ambition to have 8% black representation in our graduate and experienced hires by 2025, to increase representation in line with UK society through actions such as mentoring and outreach.
-In the USA, the plans focus on increasing the representation and talent pipeline of black people and other people of colour, subject to compliance with local legislation.
+For example, in the UK, we have set a recruitment ambition that 8% of our graduate and experienced hires by 2025 be black, to increase representation in line with UK society through actions such as mentoring and outreach.
+In the USA, the plans focus on increasing the representation and talent pipeline of Black people and other people of colour, subject to compliance with local legislation.

-Through the country plans we will also establish actions to support racial and ethnic equity in the communities in which we work through diversity outreach, workforce development and increased supplier diversity.
+Through these country plans we will also establish actions to support racial and ethnic equity in the communities in which we work through diversity outreach, workforce development and, where applicable, increased supplier diversity.

-In 2020, we created the Shell Diversity and Inclusion Council for Race, supported by an Employee Advisory Board.
+Our Council for Race, established in 2020, and supported by a global Employee Advisory Board continues to focus on advancing diversity in our workforce so that it better reflects communities where we work and from which we draw talent.
 The Council is sponsored by Ben van Beurden, Shell’s Chief Executive Officer, Wael Sawan, Upstream Director, and Donny Ching, Legal Director.
 Read more about the Council and the Employee Advisory Board.

-In the UK and the USA, we have revamped the mentoring and sponsorship programmes to better support black employees.
-This includes reciprocal mentoring opportunities for senior leaders to better understand the experiences of black colleagues and reflect on what they can do to be more inclusive – and to coach black mentees in their career progression.
+In the UK and the USA, we have created or revamped mentoring and sponsorship programmes to better support Black employees.
+This includes reciprocal mentoring opportunities for senior leaders to better understand the experiences of Black colleagues and reflect on what they can do to be more inclusive – and to coach Black mentees in their career progression.

 Working with others